 The Toyin Falola ATWS Africa Book Award, established in 2005 in honor of Toyin Falola, one of Africa’s outstanding historians and intellectuals, was initially given in 2006 for the best book on Africa published in 2005-2006.
 The first award was presented at the Twenty-Fourth Annual Meeting of ATWS (November 2-4, 2006) at Winston-Salem State University.
 The 2006 winner was Adam Ashforth, Visiting Associate Professor of Social Sciences at Princeton University, for his superlative work, “Witchcraft, Violence, and Democracy in South Africa”, published by the University of Chicago Press in 2005.
 The award is generously funded by Professor Falola.

-This year, the award will be given for the best book on Africa published in 2017-2018.
-Book submissions must be published in 2017 through August 15, 2018.
-The deadline for the submission of entries is July 30, 2018.
-The award will not automatically be given each year, but only whenever the committee decides that a book of considerable merit has been submitted.
+The Toyin Falola Africa Book Award is named in honor of Toyin Falola, one of Africa’s outstanding historians and intellectuals.
+The award is given for the best book on Africa published in 2018-2019.
+Book submissions must be published from January 1, 2018 through August 15, 2019.
+The deadline for the submission of entries is July 30, 2019.
+The award will not automatically be given each year, but only when the committee decides that a book of considerable merit has been submitted.
 AGSS members are encouraged to enter their publications into the competition.
-The recipient will receive a plaque, a citation, and a $500 cash award.
+The recipient will receive a plaque, citation, and a $500 cash award.

-- Only monographs and studies will be considered.
+- Only monographs and similar original studies will be considered.
 Please do not submit anthologies or edited works.

 - Publishers are permitted to nominate an author’s book as long as the above rules are observed.